Mark Satin: Assessment

+Positive or empathic views

-Some observers see him as an exemplary figure.
-David Armstrong, for example, in his study of independent American journalism, presents Satin as an embodiment of the "do-it-yourself spirit" that makes an independent press possible.
+Some observers see Satin as an exemplary figure.
+Global-literature scholar J. Daniel Elam, for example, places Satin in a line of effective refugee and internal-exile writers that includes Henry David Thoreau and Richard Wright.
+David Armstrong, in his study of independent American journalism, presents Satin as an embodiment of the "do-it-yourself spirit" that makes an independent press possible.
 Futurists Jessica Lipnack and Jeffrey Stamps portray Satin as a pioneer "networker" who spent two years riding the bus across the U.S. in an attempt to connect like-minded thinkers and activists.
 Marilyn Ferguson, author of The Aquarian Conspiracy, says that by engaging in a lifelong series of personal and political experiments with few resources, Satin is playing the role of the holy "Fool" for his time.

 Other observers stress the freshness of Satin's political vision.
 Social scientists Paul Ray and Sherry Anderson, for example, argue that Satin anticipated the perspectives of 21st century social movements better than nearly anyone.
 Humanistic psychologist John Amodeo says Satin is one of the few political theorists to grasp the connection between personal growth and constructive political change.
 Ecofeminist Greta Gaard claims that Satin "played a significant role in facilitating the articulation of Green political thought".
 Policy analyst Michael Edwards sees Satin as a pioneering trans-partisan thinker.
-Peace researcher Hanna Newcombe finds a spiritual dimension in Satin's politics.
+Peace researcher Hanna Newcombe and many other observers find a spiritual dimension in Satin's politics.
 Political scientist Christa Slaton's short list of "nonacademic" transformationalists consists of Alvin and Heidi Toffler, Fritjof Capra, Marilyn Ferguson, Hazel Henderson, Betty Friedan, E. F. Schumacher, John Naisbitt, and Mark Satin.

 Some see Satin as a classic example of the perpetual rebel and trace the cause back to his early years.
 For example, author Roger Neville Williams focuses on the harshness and "paternalistic rectitude" of Satin's parents.
 Novelist Dan Wakefield, writing in The Atlantic, says Satin grew up in a small city in northern Minnesota like Bob Dylan but did not have a guitar to express himself with.
 According to historian Frank Kusch, the seeds for rebellion were planted when Satin's parents moved him at age 16 from liberal Minnesota to still-segregated Texas.